anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/extract_results/extract_final_step&batch.md

 In-Depth Analysis
 1. extract_final_step.py (The Worker)

 This script is the core engine for plotting the final-state results.
-When run, it performs the following steps for a single input file (e.g., IsmipF_S1_1-Transient.nc):
+When run, it performs the following steps for a single input file (e.g., IsmipF_S1_0.5_1.5-Transient.nc):

     Mesh Reconstruction: The script cannot plot the data without the model's grid (the mesh).
 It cleverly reconstructs this mesh by:

-        Parsing the input filename to infer the original parameter file (e.g., IsmipF.py) and the mesh resolution.
+        Parsing the input filename to infer the original parameter file (e.g., IsmipF.py) and both horizontal and vertical resolution factors.
+        The filename parsing expects 4 parts: ParamFile_Scenario_H-Res_V-Res-Transient.nc (e.g., IsmipF_S3_0.5_1.5-Transient.nc)

         Using the pyISSM library to programmatically repeat the steps that created the original mesh (squaremesh, parameterize, extrude).
+        Sets required miscellaneous attributes (filename, scenario, h_resolution_factor, v_resolution_factor) before parameterization.

     Data Loading: It opens the NetCDF file and reads the full transient solution data, including all time steps and results for different variables.

     Plot Generation:

-        Final Step Plots: It jumps directly to the last time step in the results.
+        Final Step Plots: It jumps directly to the last time step in the results (skipping files with only one time step).
 For this final step, it plots a predefined list of fields: Vx, Vy, Vz (velocity components), Vel (velocity magnitude), and Pressure.
 It generates separate plots for the ice 'Surface' and 'Basal' layers.

-        Summary Plot: Before finishing, it processes the entire time series for the Vel field to generate a 2D plot of maximum velocity vs. time, providing a concise summary of the simulation's stability and evolution.
+        Summary Plot: Before plotting the final step, it processes the entire time series for the Vel field to generate a 2D plot of maximum velocity vs. time, providing a concise summary of the simulation's stability and evolution.

         A critical safety check ensures that the number of data points matches the number of mesh vertices before plotting.

     Output: The generated plots are saved into a structured directory hierarchy with a _FINAL suffix.
-For an input file named IsmipF_S1_1-Transient.nc, the output would look like this:
+For an input file named IsmipF_S1_0.5_1.5-Transient.nc, the output would look like this:

-    IsmipF_S1_1-Transient_FINAL/
+    IsmipF_S1_0.5_1.5-Transient_FINAL/
     ├── velocity_evolution.png  <-- Summary Plot
     ├── Base/
     │   ├── Pressure/